ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

 The purpose of the Teleport Disable On Controller Obscured script is to detect when the headset does not have a line of sight to the controllers and prevent teleportation from working.
 This is to ensure that if a user is clipping their controllers through a wall then they cannot teleport to an area beyond the wall.

 ---

+## Touchpad Control (VRTK_TouchpadControl)

+### Overview

+The ability to control an object with the touchpad based on the position of the finger on the touchpad axis.

+The Touchpad Control script forms the stub to allow for pre-defined actions to execute when the touchpad axis changes.

+This script is placed on the Script Alias of the Controller that is required to be affected by changes in the touchpad.

+If the controlled object is the play area and `VRTK_BodyPhysics` is also available, then additional logic is processed when the user is falling such as preventing the touchpad control from affecting a falling user.

+### Inspector Parameters

+ * **Primary Activation Button:** An optional button that has to be engaged to allow the touchpad control to activate.
+ * **Action Modifier Button:** An optional button that when engaged will activate the modifier on the touchpad control action.
+ * **Device For Direction:** The direction that will be moved in is the direction of this device.
+ * **X Axis Action Script:** The action to perform when the X axis changes.
+ * **Y Axis Action Script:** The action to perform when the Y axis changes.
+ * **Disable Other Controls On Active:** If this is checked then whenever the touchpad axis on the attached controller is being changed, all other touchpad control scripts on other controllers will be disabled.
+ * **Affect On Falling:** If a `VRTK_BodyPhysics` script is present and this is checked, then the touchpad control will affect the play area whilst it is falling.
+ * **Control Override Object:** An optional game object to apply the touchpad control to.
+If this is blank then the PlayArea will be controlled.

+### Class Variables

+ * `public enum DirectionDevices` - Devices for providing direction.
+  * `Headset` - The headset device.
+  * `LeftController` - The left controller device.
+  * `RightController` - The right controller device.
+  * `ControlledObject` - The controlled object.

+### Example

+`VRTK/Examples/017_CameraRig_TouchpadWalking` has a collection of walls and slopes that can be traversed by the user with the touchpad.
+There is also an area that can only be traversed if the user is crouching.

+---